-Editorial note: The University Times and its staff are university student employees and it’s unclear if they’re a part of this subpoena, but no matter what we will continue to accurately and objectively report on the privacy concerns that this subpoena brings to the college.
+Editorial note: The University Times and its staff are university student employees and we are included as a part of this subpoena, but no matter what we will continue to accurately and objectively report on the privacy and safety concerns that this subpoena brings to the college.

 The California State University system is being investigated by the Trump Administration due to alleged antisemitism following the Gaza Solidarity Encampments in May 2024, the probe has sparked concerns of privacy violations following a federal subpoena request of private faculty phone numbers and emails at Cal State LA.